 I've loved Eric Carle's artwork since I was a child, & fondly remember the illustrations in books such as 'The Very Hungry Caterpillar'.
-How fantastic I can now share them with Minnie who is equally fascinated & enthralled by them.
-There is something magical about this style of artwork that just draws you into the book.
+There is something magical about his style that just draws you into the book.
+How fantastic I can now share them with Minnie who is equally captivated by them.

 Eric Carle paints on layers of tissue paper to create his art, but we opted for coloured card as it was a little stronger for my enthusiastic artist to paint with!